 What to Avoid During a Home Purchase

-Don't get a new career.
-Your recent career history should show consistency.
-Getting a new career before you apply for a loan may not jeopardize your approval at all.
-However, if you switch careers before your loan is approved, your process could fail or be slowed down.
+Don't look for a new career.
+Lending Institutions like to see a consistent work history on your application forms.
+Getting a new job may not compromise your ability to qualify for a loan - particularly if you are improving your salary.
+However, if you switch careers before approval, your mortgage process could fail or be slowed down.

 Looking to Buy?